Verify Your Identity with the UCR Authentication Application

 Upgraded Authentication Options Coming to Duo Mobile

 To further bolster campus security and help ensure access is being granted appropriately, UCR will upgrade the Duo MFA process to offer a new suite of authentication options.
-In February 2025, Highlanders will be asked to use Duo verified push to authenticate, which requires entering a unique code in the Duo mobile app when prompted upon login to a secure UCR resource.
+In February 2025, Highlanders will be asked to use Duo verified push to authenticate, which requires entering a unique code in the Duo mobile app when prompted upon logging into a secure UCR resource.
 However, other configurable authentication options will include biometrics, which use the device’s touch or face ID functionality to verify identity.

 MFA For All Email